 In particular, we may share your personal information with: Workday (HR Systems), Kainos (consultant support for Workday), Vero (pre-recruitment and employee vetting for regulatory roles), Hudson (search partner for certain Client Service Manager roles), Sanctuary (search partner for certain graduate roles), QA, Limelight Careers (search partners for certain Modern Apprenticeship roles), and Shepherd and Wedderburn (legal services).

 Preserving the security of your information is essential to ensure we meet legal, regulatory, and your own expectations, whilst maintaining high levels of confidence and trust.
 To support these objectives, Baillie Gifford has in place firm-wide policies and procedures covering information security to protect information and preserve the confidentiality, integrity and availability of the personal information we hold.

 We will only retain your personal information for as long as necessary to fulfil the purposes we collected it for.
-If your application is unsuccessful, we will retain your personal information for a period of 12 months from the end of the recruitment cycle (for graduate scheme applicants), or 6 months from the closing date of the vacancy (for all other applicants to specific roles).
+If your application is unsuccessful, we will retain your personal information for a period of 12 months from the end of the recruitment cycle (for graduate scheme and modern apprenticeship applicants), or 6 months from the closing date of the vacancy (for all other applicants to specific roles).
 If you have made a speculative application, this data will be held for 12 months.

 Your rights in connection with personal information

 Under certain circumstances, by law you have the right to: